Is the sanctity of life of the preborn child a civil rights issue?

 In breaking the link between the human personality and the absolute source of its rights, and yet affirming them as something to be taken for granted, rationalist humanism has from the outset been inherently inconsistent, as its more logical successors very quickly understood.
 Darwin, Marx, Nietzsche and Freud (and many others) resolved the inconsistency each in his own way, leaving not one stone upon another in the edifice of blind faith in man’s dignity.
 These men represented the theoretical, logical culmination of mankind’s humanist rebellion against God.
 They declared “our innate moral consciousness” to be self-deception, noxious illusion, fiction – as demanded by a rationally ordered consciousness.
 This century’s totalitarianism, trampling the human personality and all its rights, rhinoceros-like, underfoot, is only the application of this theory to life, or humanism put into practice (Vadim Borisov, “Personality and National Awareness,” From Under The Rubble, 194).

-Not only is liberalism man-centered, but in fact it is worse than fascism and communism because liberal democracy is the last man standing.
+In comparison with the Soviet system, not only is Western liberalism also man-centered, but in fact it is worse than communism and even fascism because liberal democracy is the last man standing.
 It is not as though the communists and fascist didn’t kill more people — including hundreds of millions through abortion — but what we are dealing with today is worse because it is much more entrenched and has no fatal opposition as of yet.
 Therefore, the power to deny rights to “non-Persons” knows no bounds.
 Neither does humanism’s aid to perversions of God’s intent for human sexual behavior.
-And so liberal humanism’s license to kill knows no limits.
+And so liberal humanism’s license to kill also knows no limits.
 Jews, Slavs, Gypsies and Poles were legally eliminated under fascism by centering on race.
-Liberal humanism instead focuses around individual rights and will then morph into transgenderism, transhumanism, posthumanism — and finally it will show its true face as anti-humanism.
-The only way of regaining a correct view of the Personhood of the individual as an immutable truth is in recognizing Jesus Christ — the perfect Person who is fully man and fully God from His conception in the womb — as the source of all our liberty.
+Liberal humanism instead focuses around individual rights and then morphs into transgenderism, transhumanism, posthumanism — and finally it will show its true face as anti-humanism.
+The only way of regaining a correct view of the Personhood of the individual as an immutable truth is in recognizing Jesus Christ — the perfect Person who is fully man and fully God from His conception in the womb — the source of all our liberty.

 We have already said that personality in its original sense is a specifically Christian concept.
 It was unknown to the ancient world, whose consciousness was totally individualistic.
 The Greeks, for instance, despised all barbarians, and the citizens of Rome despised all non-Romans….
 Christianity does not ask mankind to deny the variety of personalities composing it, nor to become an amorphous mass.
 It urges mankind to transform itself entirely, “unto the measure of the stature of the fullness of Christ” (Ephesians 4:13).
 Every people, every individual person must achieve his fulfillment in the Church.
 When this comes to pass, when all nations have achieved this goal, this will be the perfect fulfillment of the corporate personality of mankind – Christ’s Church, in which the nation’s spiritual experience, their “glory and honor,” will be laid at Christ’s feet (Borisov).

 Liberalism with its emphasis on individual rights is at its base an anti-human, anti-Person, anti-Christian and murderous ideology.
 It is a political philosophy that wears a nice mask, but hides a hideous monstrosity underneath.
-The vast majority of America’s liberals and conservatives still think that a man-centered idea of democracy is a pure and righteous cause.
+The vast majority of America’s liberals and conservatives have fallen into the trap of thinking that a man-centered idea of democracy is a pure and righteous cause.
 Thankfully that mask is dropping.

 Lessons From Recent History

 Here I should relate a short explanation as to how liberal humanism turned so anti-human.
 If we trace liberalism to its origin, there was a respect for preborn human life and a celebration of traditional marriage and gender roles.
 When abortion was legalized in the Soviet Union in the 1920s and in Nazi Germany in the 1930s, Western liberal democracies at first stood firm in their defense of human life and Christian sexual ethics.
 It was not until after fascism was defeated and communism began to teeter that the West began to liberalize its abortion laws.
-It was not until after communism fell that the west finally allowed same sex marriage and celebrate a slew of sexual perversions.
-It was as though as the last man standing, we could afford to test a holy God who had surely judged the blasphemous modernism of Nazi fascism and Soviet communism.
+It was not until after communism fell that the West began to allow same sex marriage and celebrate a slew of sexual perversions.
+It was as though, as the last man standing, we could afford to test a holy God who had surely judged the blasphemous modernism of Nazi fascism and Soviet communism.

 When I first began full-time Christian missions work with The Forerunner in 1989, the Berlin Wall almost immediately fell.
 The Tiananmen Square Massacre had already happened on June 4th of that year.
 Soon after that, I was taking short-term missions trips to the Soviet Union.
 We established a student-run newspaper and several media projects there.
 There had never been a student-run Christian worldview newspaper in the whole history of the Soviet Union.
 Now we were publishing articles on numerous issues that dealt with the power of biblical ideas applied to all areas of life and society.
 Over the next few years, our team based in Kiev, Ukraine began to impact a newly founded youth-oriented church movement in many of the republics of the former USSR.

 Shortly after that came the first Gulf War.
-While I continued my missions efforts, I supported the Middle East military campaign because I believed that Islam was the last dominion-bent globalist worldview left that was competing with Christianity now that communism had fallen.
+While I continued my missions efforts, I supported the Middle East military campaign because I believed that since communism had fallen, Islam was the last dominion-bent globalist worldview that was left competing with Christianity.
 I believed that liberal democracy would allow freedom for the Gospel to be preached in all the nations of the world.
-If only these dictatorships would allow free elections and then freedom of religion, speech and press would be established.
-We would soon see the Gospel grow mightily and prevail in “closed” nations.
+These dictatorships would allow free elections and then freedom of religion, speech and press would be established.
+We would soon see the Gospel grow mightily and prevail in “closed” Islamic nations.

 My view was challenged by Steve Schlissel in 1999 when we interviewed him for a video I was co-producing called God’s Law and Society.
 Schlissel said he believed that we were soon going to have homosexual marriage in America because our religion was no longer Christianity, but “egalitarian humanism.”